 9.2.14 Dairies and CAFOS

 Each cow dairy and Confined Animal Feeding Operation (CAFO) in the Russian River Watershed is required to maintain compliance with a Conditional Waiver of WDRs, WDRs, or NPDES Permit, as applicable.
-The General WDR for dairies is being revised in 2019.
+The General WDR for dairies was revised in 2019.
 Point source discharge of dairy waste to waters of the United States that is subject to an NPDES permit is prohibited in the revised General WDR.

 Within two years after the effective date of the Action Plan, in order to prevent discharges of fecal waste from dairies to surface water, each dairy within the Russian River Watershed enrolled under the General WDR for Dairies or subsequent dairy Orders shall update required management plans (i.e., Water Quality Plan (WQP) or Waste Management Plan or comparable plans) to address sources of fecal waste.
 The updated actions to be taken to address fecal waste shall be in addition to those currently required under the order.